Advancing Circular Economy Technologies

 Our Strategic Approach: GAME Change for the Southeast Commerce Corridor (SCC)

-To address the pressing challenges facing Kentucky and Tennessee, ranging from energy demand and supply chain gaps to workforce shortages and sustainability goals, we’ve launched a bold, region-wide strategy: GAME Change.
+To address the pressing challenges facing Kentucky and Tennessee, ranging from materials waste and supply chain gaps to workforce shortages and lack of circular technology scaling infrastructure, we’ve launched a bold, region-wide strategy: GAME Change.

 This strategy is built around three pillars:

-Clear Priorities: Focusing on workforce development, supply chain resilience and circular economy innovation.
+Focusing on workforce development, supply chain resilience and circular economy innovations.

 Game Change Leadership Team